 Introduction

-The ecosystem.Ai runtime exposes APIs that can be used to access your deployed configuration.
+The ecosystem.Ai runtime exposes APIs that can be used to access and manage your deployed configuration.

 - The

-endpoint is used to regenerate the Options Store and then refresh the runtime.
+/refreshWithOptionsendpoint is used to regenerate the Options Store and then refresh the runtime. - The

 Custom APIs can also be exposed.